ROMEO & JULIET ~ April 25-26, 2026

 ACT II

-Scene 6 ‑ The bedroom ‑ That evening Juliet agrees to marry Paris, but next morning, where her parents arrive with him they find her apparently lifeless on the bed.
+Scene 6 ‑ The bedroom That evening Juliet agrees to marry Paris, but next morning, when her parents arrive with him they find her apparently lifeless on the bed.

 ARTISTIC STAFF